-The trace_irc code described in Ref. can be downloaded here
+The trace_irc code described in Ref. can be downloaded from this GitHub page.

 A recipe for the computation of the free energy barrier and lowest free energy path of concerted reactions.
 Bernd Ensing, Alessandro Laio, Michele Parrinello and Michael L. Klein, J. Phys.
 Chem.
 B 109 (2005), 6676-6687 DOI: 10.1021/jp045571i